Bridgeconn/LanguageRecognizer/README.md

 # language-detect
-This is a language detection library using ML models
+This is a language detection library using ML models that supports 862 languages out of the box and can be updated by users to support more languages.

 ## System Description
-Given a text, examine the script and word formations to determine the language.
-The aim is to correctly distinguish those languages that follow same script.
-Meant to be used as the fist step for text processing pipelines that use language dependant next steps like spell checks or rendering.
+The goal is to examine the script and word formations of a given text in order to accurately identify the language.
+This is particularly important for distinguishing between languages that share the same script.
+This functionality serves as a crucial first step in text processing pipelines, where subsequent steps such as spell checking or rendering are dependent on the identified language.

 ## Installation
 To install language_detect, you can use pip: